Lawn bowls at the Commonwealth Games

 Bowls is one of the sports at the quadrennial Commonwealth Games competition.
 It has been a Commonwealth Games sport since the inaugural edition of the event's precursor, the 1930 British Empire Games.
 It is a core sport and must be included in the sporting programme of each edition of the Games; however, it was not included in the programme of the 1966 Commonwealth Games in Kingston, Jamaica due to no sufficient bowling greens being available.
 Along with swimming, athletics, cycling, table tennis, powerlifting and triathlon, bowls is one of the EAD (Elite Athletes with a Disability) sports.
+In 2026 for the first time the indoor version of the sport shall be held.